vdkreft/git-papers/journal.md

 This is my super cool paper
 Written by: ME!
-And all of my friends, who are great.
+And all my friends, who are great.

 My affiliation: UC Berkeley